Sacramento Car Accident Lawyer

 |Pedestrians (Under 15)||40|

 |Hit and Run||427|

 Contact Us Today

 Just like any other business, insurance companies are out to make a profit.
 They will attempt to settle your claim for a lower amount than what it is worth and may make you believe their offer is fair.
-A car accident lawyer will gather all of the necessary documentation in order to calculate the amount of compensation you are entitled to and protect you from settling for too low of an offer.
+An auto accident lawyer will gather all of the necessary documentation in order to calculate the amount of financial compensation you are entitled to and protect you from settling for too low of an offer.

-If a settlement cannot be reached, a Sacramento car accident attorney is the best option for representation in court.
+If a settlement cannot be reached, a Sacramento County injury attorney is the best option for representation in court.
 Their knowledge of the law and successful experience litigating claims will be vital to obtaining a favorable outcome to your case.

-If you or someone you love has been injured in a car accident, contact the law firm of Walkup, Melodia, Kelly & Schoenberger.
-Our Sacramento car accident attorneys will fight for you and we will not charge you any legal fees unless we recover compensation on your behalf.
-Call (415) 981-7210 today and schedule a free consultation and receive legal help today.
+If you or someone you love have been injured in a car crash, contact the law offices of Walkup, Melodia, Kelly & Schoenberger.
+Our Sacramento car accident lawyers will fight for you and will not charge you any legal fees unless we recover compensation on your behalf.
+Call (415) 889-2919 or send us a message to schedule a free consultation and receive legal help today.
 We serve auto accident victims in Sacramento, Marin County, and the San Francisco Bay Area.